-Figure 10.12.1.5-1: Floor control involving groups from multiple MCPTT systems
+Figure 10.9.1.4.1-1: Floor control (partner MCPTT system forwarding) involving groups from multiple MCPTT systems

 1. An MCPTT group call involving group1, group 2 and group 3 is setup and active.

-2. The MCPTT users may want to talk (2a).
-The floor participants initiate a floor request to the floor control server of their corresponding MCPTT systems (2b).
+2. The MCPTT users want to talk.

+3. The floor participants initiate a floor request to the floor control server of their corresponding MCPTT systems.
 (The requests may or may not occur at the same time).